dss-extensions/AltDSS-Python/docs/index.md

 Besides the naming issue, although both DSS-Python and OpenDSSDirect.py acquired features since 2018, when DSS-Extensions was born, adding a lot of the features from AltDSS would break compatibility in a major way.
 Initially, more Pythonic and extra features were expected to land on OpenDSSDirect.py.
 Looking into the list of publications and public repositories using both packages suggests that breaking the API to introduce features is not advisable.

 Moreover, many users still see OpenDSSDirect.py and think that it uses OpenDSSDirect.DLL.
 That is not the case, and even when it was (before August 2018), the Linux and macOS builds of OpenDSS were not supported by EPRI, the original OpenDSS developer.
-Effectively, OpenDSSDirect.py (OpenDSSDirect.jl is in a similar situation) never used an official binary on non-Windows platforms, since there is not as of February 2024.
+Effectively, OpenDSSDirect.py (OpenDSSDirect.jl is in a similar situation) never used an official binary on non-Windows platforms, since there is not any as of February 2024.

 That said, we hope both new and experienced OpenDSS users find it easy to adopt it.